pavanibansal/Major-project-SNAKEGAME/README.md

 Rules
 1.Each fruit will give 10 points,with a final score of 100 points to win.
 2.Game ends if you run into your own tail
+3.The walls don't kill,if youhit a wall, you wrap around to the other side.
+4.Can't pause the game

 Technical stuff
 Uses Windows.h for console manipulation
-Uses CHAR_INFO buffer to draw the entire screen at once (prevents flickering)
+Uses CHAR_INFO buffer to draw the entire screen at once (prevents flickering) Random food placement using rand()